 - Autoencoder neural networks are used to create abstractions called encoders, created from a given set of inputs.
 Although similar to more traditional neural networks, autoencoders seek to model the inputs themselves, and therefore the method is considered unsupervised.
-The premise of autoencoders is to desensitize the irrelevant and sensitize the relevant.
+The premise of autoencoders is to desensitise the irrelevant and sensitise the relevant.
 As layers are added, further abstractions are formulated at higher layers (layers closest to the point at which a decoder layer is introduced).
 These abstractions can then be used by linear or nonlinear classifiers.

 Neural Networks in Today’s World

-Learn neural network modeling
+Learn neural network modelling

 Learn how to choose an appropriate neural network architecture, how to determine the relevant training method, how to implement neural network models in a distributed computing environment and how to construct custom neural networks using the NEURAL procedure.

 Need a more technical overview of deep learning techniques and applications?
 Read this paper and find out how SAS supports the creation of deep neural network models.

 Deep learning systems – and thus the neural networks that enable them – are used strategically in many industries and lines of business.